-The third study will be performed together with the ERA-EDTA CKD-MBD working group and addresses the effects of phosphate binders on bone and cardiovascular health (Binders for Bones (B4B) trial).
+The third study (coordinator: R. Shroff) will be performed together with the ERA-EDTA CKD-MBD working group and addresses the effects of phosphate binders on bone and cardiovascular health (Binders for Bones (B4B) trial).
 It is a multicentre, open-label, randomised controlled trial to compare the effects of calcium-based versus calcium-free phosphate binders on bone mineral density in children and young adults with chronic kidney disease.
-Currently, we perform a survey to get information on the availability of non-invasive measures for cardiovascular and bone status in children and adults.
-We plan to apply for a research grant to the ERA-EDTA and/or pharmaceutical companies to finance this study.
+A grant application was sent to the European Commission in March 2015 (Horizon 2020).